- August 9, 2022

-The upsell to fries is a result of a simple but consistent sales system.
+The upsell to fries results from a simple but consistent sales system.
 If a customer orders a hamburger but no fries, ask the question.

 The big opportunity is in creating and enforcing the systems to make sure each upsell opportunity happens.

-Action 1: Calculate you average transaction value by recording the amount of the sale on your conversion ratio worksheet.
+Action 1: Calculate your average transaction value by recording the amount of the sale on your conversion ratio worksheet.
 Alternatively, ask your bookkeeper how to determine this number.

 Action 2: Identify the most common upsell opportunities that your employees should ask, know they should ask, but still sometimes forget.

-Action 3 : Create a fool proof system, checklist, string around their finger or whatever it takes to make sure the system is followed correctly every time.
+Action 3: Create a foolproof system, checklist, string around their finger or whatever it takes to ensure the system is followed correctly every time.
 Most often this is a quick sales training update.

 Easy Growth Method #3 – Ask them to return to do more business